Chapter 6:

 “Get inside Shinko.”
 She shoved me into the building.
 I didn’t resist.

 The interior had an authentic rustic charm to it.
 There was a wall full of barrels of various types of alcohol with a bar in front of them, as well as a few tables on the other side of the interior.
-The bartender was involved in a conversation with a human woman who was way too hammered for the early noon.
+The elf bartender was involved in a conversation with a human woman who was much too drunk for the early noon.

 “Hey Niels!
 I got someone for you.”
 Vivian pointed at me.

-“I hope this isn’t another one of your work friends Vivian.
+“I hope this isn’t another one of your 'work friends' Vivian.
 Last time he made off with a barrel of my most expensive brew.”
-He sounded very annoyed when he caught sight of the two of us.
+He sounded very annoyed.

 Niels was average height, maybe a little bit taller than I was.
 He had pointed elven ears and a small nose, with pale blond hair that was cut short.